MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-app-service-configure-deployment-sources.md

 1. Sign in to GitHub, browse to https://www.github.com/settings/developers, and then click **Register a new application**.
     ![GitHub - Register a new application][3]
-2. Enter an **Application name**; for example, **App Service on Azure Stack**.
+2. Enter an **Application name**.
+For example, **App Service on Azure Stack**.
 3. Enter the **Homepage URL**.
 The Homepage URL must be the Azure Stack portal address.
 For example, https://portal.local.azurestack.external.
 4. Enter an **Application Description**.
 5. Enter the **Authorization callback URL**.
 In a default Azure Stack deployment, the URL is in the form https://portal.local.azurestack.external/TokenAuthorize.
-If you are running under a different domain, substitute your domain name for local.azurestack.external.
+If you're running under a different domain, substitute your domain name for local.azurestack.external.
 6. Click **Register application**.
-A page is displayed listing the **Client ID** and **Client Secret** for the application.
+A page is displayed listing the **Client ID** and **Client Secret** for the app.
     ![GitHub - Completed application registration][5]
-7. In a new browser tab or window, sign in to the Azure Stack admin portal (https://adminportal.local.azurestack.external) as the service administrator.
+7. In a new browser tab or window, sign in to the Azure Stack admin portal (https://adminportal.local.azurestack.external) as the service admin.
 8. Browse to **Resource Providers**, and select the **App Service Resource Provider Admin**.
 9. Click **Source control configuration**.
 10. Copy and paste the **Client ID** and **Client Secret** into the corresponding input boxes for GitHub.
 11. Click **Save**.